 Note that it's not sufficient to only connect FLARM to a display using Garmin TIS.
 The FLARM data port protocol contains much more information, including collision warnings and status/error conditions, which are required for a FLARM installation.
 This is one of the reasons a FLARM device must be connected to a certified FLARM Compatible display using the FLARM protocol.
-In addition, it's possible to connect FLARM to a secondary display for integrated traffic information, using either the FLARM protocol or Garmin TIS.
+In addition, it's possible to also connect FLARM to a secondary display for integrated traffic information, using either the FLARM protocol or Garmin TIS.
 Note, however, that Garmin TIS offers only limited functionality.
 E.g. non-directional traffic (Mode-C/S) may not be shown.

 Several EFIS/MFD manufacturers are currently working to implement the FLARM data port protocol and to certify their displays and systems as FLARM Compatible.
 We recommend inquiring the status of implementation from the system manufacturer.